Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 ### 4.5 Near-end calibration

-The near-end calibration scheme uses a so called teaching calibration method.
+The near-end calibration scheme uses a so-called teaching calibration method.
 The forklift needs to manually control the docking of the pallet once.
-First, move the forklift under the pallet, and pick up the pallet once, which makes sure that the forklift is centered in terms of the pallet.
-Then, lift down the lift arm, and in a straight line, drive the forklift (the pallet is on the ground without lifting) to make the camera about 1300mm away from the front edge of the pallet (as shown in the diagram).
+First, move the forklift under the pallet, and pick up the pallet once, which makes sure that the forklift is aligned with the pallet center.
+Then, lower the lift arm, and in a straight line, drive the forklift (the pallet is on the ground without lifting) to make the camera about 1300mm away from the front edge of the pallet (as shown in the diagram).
 At this time, click on the \[pallet teaching (near)] to calibrate the installation height, lateral offset, heading angle, and roll angle.
 After calibration, click \[Real-time display] and \[Detection] to continue detection.

 <p align="center"><img src="https://github.com/user-attachments/assets/405aa2cd-0040-4078-a1ad-b54f6f09fa04" alt="图片3"><br><em>Figure 28: Pickup first</em></p>